paulsinclair51/briteTest/README.md

 - `executable`: The compiled test program that runs the orchestrator and test functions.
-- `fail`: A counted test failure where the LT_TEST or LT_INJECT_TEST expression evaluatess to false (i.e., zero).
+- `fail`: A counted test failure where the LT_TEST or LT_INJECT_TEST expression evaluates to false (i.e., zero).
 - `fault`: A counted runtime fault captured by LiteTest guards (for example, invalid memory access).
 - `Concurrent block`: A set of tests (LT_TEST and LT_INJECT_TEST macros)